Eagle Therapies Basics

 We will be experimenting with our first Soul Retrieval Clinic on Sunday, March 3rd, 2019.
-If the response is a good one, then we will plan for future events.
+Based on the success of the first event, we will plan how often the events will repeat.

 - Community wounds take community healing.
 A lot of the people I am running into have been doing a lot of personal development work on their own.
 When you have really deep wounds that were caused by family, loved ones, or society, it can be hard to heal on your own.
 There is a certain “bigness” that makes it feel super big or almost impossible to slog through as an individual.
 Having others that have gone through similar experiences can help “lighten the load” and help us feel less lonely on our healing journey.

 - There have been a surge of people that have approached me within the last few weeks that would benefit from a Shamanic Healing, but wouldn’t be able to squeeze in an individual session at this time.
 Offering healings as a group is a more affordable way that people can receive the benefits of a soul retrieval, and best of all, find other people who are on the same journey of healing themselves.

 - There will be a 2 week and 2 month check in on Zoom after the healing ceremony.
 Those who cannot be present live are encouraged to share their updates with email so we can keep in touch with each other.

 - This is not just for individuals that are new to Shamanism, but others that are stepping more into their path and deepening their relationships with their helping spirits.
 The community container we put together often has a deepening experience where you can connect easier to your emotional, spiritual, and energetic bodies.